UnconventionalMindset/custom-coreos-build/README.md

 ## Build

-Create a script to execute COSA in your home dir named cosa.sh:
+Create a script to execute COSA in your home dir named cosa.sh and make it executable:
 ```
 #!/bin/bash
 env | grep COREOS_ASSEMBLER